Last updated on October 23rd, 2024 at 04:59 pm

 Use of Social Audits

-Social audits do not have a government body which means that the organisation can freely decide whether to share the finding of the social audits to its shareholders and investors.
-The results of the audits are extremely beneficial to the organisation.
-They help understand the strengths and weaknesses of the organisation.
-Social audits also help the organisation to evaluate their social initiatives.
-This strongly influences public image and relations.
+Social audits do not have a governing body, which means organizations can decide whether to share the findings with shareholders and investors.
+Despite this, the results are extremely beneficial as they help organizations understand their strengths and weaknesses.
+Social audits also enable companies to evaluate their social initiatives, which can significantly influence their public image and relations.

 Social Audit: Apple Computers

-One example of a social audit of Apple Inc. is the Fair Labor Association (FLA) audit of Foxconn, a major supplier of Apple products in China.
-In 2012, the FLA conducted an independent investigation of working conditions at Foxconn’s factories, in response to reports of poor working conditions and labor rights violations.
+One notable example of a social audit is the Fair Labor Association (FLA) audit of Foxconn, a major supplier of Apple products in China.
+In 2012, the FLA conducted an independent investigation into working conditions at Foxconn’s factories, following reports of poor labor conditions and rights violations.

-The FLA audit found that Foxconn workers were working excessive overtime and were not being properly compensated for it.
-It also found that Foxconn had not properly implemented a number of labor standards, including those related to health and safety, worker rights, and environmental protection.
+The FLA audit revealed that Foxconn workers were subjected to excessive overtime and were not adequately compensated.
+Additionally, it found that Foxconn had failed to implement several labor standards related to health and safety, worker rights, and environmental protection.

-In response to the findings, Apple and Foxconn agreed to take a number of steps to address the issues identified in the audit.
+In response, Apple and Foxconn took several measures to address the issues identified in the audit.
 These included reducing working hours, increasing wages, and providing workers with proper safety equipment.
-Foxconn also agreed to implement a monitoring and reporting system to ensure that it remained in compliance with the FLA’s Code of Conduct.
+Foxconn also implemented a monitoring and reporting system to ensure ongoing compliance with the FLA’s Code of Conduct.